 Presents items from the Ivor Cutler archive to accompany the exhibition Ivor Cutler: Good morning!
 How are you?
 Shut up!

 Goldsmiths CAA, 1st October – 4 November 2018.

 For over five years Harrison documented and recorded information about nearly every aspect of her daily routine, amassing reams of data in the process.
 But these laborious, demanding and introverted processes took their toll.
 Something had to give.
 Ellie had to quit!

 Lansley offers unique insight into the processes behind independent choreography and paints a vivid portrait of a rigorous practice that combines dance, performance art, visuals, and a close attention to space and site.

 Catalogue for the Kunstsammlungen Chemnitz exhibition Andy Warhol: Death and Disaster, curated by Heiner Bastian.
 November 2014 – February 2015.

 This small publication marks the 20th anniversary year of The Arts Catalyst.
 It celebrates some of the 120 artists’ projects commissioned over those two decades.

 In this collection of humorous illustrations and text, Finley shows us how to make the most of our dysfunctional qualities.

-a linguistic/fictional journey into questions of authorship, language and institutional rethorics
+A linguistic/fictional journey into questions of authorship, language and institutional rethoric.